 Vickie and Peter Van Ness, founders of gimmeLIVE, have produced some of the largest and most critically acclaimed concerts and festivals on Boston's North Shore featuring national recording stars and award-winning young artists.
-They are now working to preserve Beverly's fully-restored, historic Larcom Theatre as a performing arts venue.
+They are now working to preserve the historic Larcom Theatre as a performing arts venue in Beverly, MA.

 In January 2016, GIMMELIVE expanded to Delray Beach, FL to help raise money for Old School Square beginning with a classic rock festival featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner founder of Grand Funk Railroad, Steve Augeri of Journey, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.